JW-1211/G03Final/README.md

 ## 1️⃣ Overview

-- 📋 **Guidelines**: Instructions for activity steps and procedures on this page.
+- 📋 **Guidelines** - Instructions for activity steps and procedures on this page.
-- 🕵️‍♂️ **Guess the story**: Three visual aids provided for story inference.
+- 🕵️‍♂️ **Guess the story** - Three visual aids provided for story inference.
-- 💬 **Share ideas**: Share inferred ideas together within the group.
+- 💬 **Share ideas** - Share inferred ideas together within the group.

 ---

 ## 2️⃣ Read with audio

-- 🧩 **Story Content:** The story is presented with key vocabulary highlighted to support contextual learning.
+- 🧩 **Story Content** - The story is presented with key vocabulary highlighted to support contextual learning.
-- 📊 **Korean Translation:** Each paragraph is paired with its Korean translation to enhance comprehension.
+- 📊 **Korean Translation** - Each paragraph is paired with its Korean translation to enhance comprehension.
-- 💿 **Audio Playback:** Learners can select and listen to individual sentences for focused listening practice.
+- 💿 **Audio Playback** - Learners can select and listen to individual sentences for focused listening practice.

 ---